 If the results of a prior breast augmentation procedure have changed over time or no longer fit your aesthetic, you still have options for achieving a beautiful, natural-looking silhouette.
-Dr. Maida Parkins provides breast revision surgery in the Milwaukee and Madison area to alleviate the stress and frustration of having implants that may have been right for you when you got them, but now fail to meet your current goals.
+Dr. Maida Parkins and Dr. Lucas Boehm provide breast revision surgery in the Milwaukee and Madison area to alleviate the stress and frustration of having implants that may have been right for you when you got them, but now fail to meet your current goals.

 As a woman, Dr. Parkins understands the emotional, mental, and even physical impact that less-than-desirable contours can have.
 As a board-certified plastic surgeon, she is prepared to work directly with each patient to exceed expectations and restore a sense of satisfaction.
+Dr. Boehm’s extensive training and experience in the latest plastic surgery techniques offers an innovative approach for all of his patients.
 To that end, breast revision surgery may involve replacing the old implants with new ones or removing the unwanted implants for good.

-Dr. Parkins understands that getting any procedure right—including breast revision—requires a close relationship with the patient.
-Individuals under the care of our plastic surgeon and team are treated like our close friends and provided with the attentive service they need to express their concerns.
+Dr. Parkins and Dr. Boehm understand that getting any procedure right—including breast revision—requires a close relationship with the patient.
+Individuals under the care of our plastic surgeons and team are treated like our close friends and provided with the attentive service they need to express their concerns.

 It’s sometimes the case that patients are unsatisfied with their look because the initial implant results turned out to be larger or smaller than they had envisioned.
 But even well-chosen and -placed implants can create unanticipated defects.
-Dr. Parkins understands that patients’ goals are deeply personal.
+Dr. Parkins and Dr. Boehm understand that patients’ goals are deeply personal.
 She is there to act as your breast revision guide, but will not pressure you into making a choice that goes against your wishes.

 At Parkins Plastic Surgery, our goal is to provide natural, beautiful breast revision results that help you move forward with confidence.

-Designing your treatment plan requires understanding what went wrong in the first place and how these issues can be best addressed under Dr. Parkins’ care.
-On the day of your breast revision surgery, she can replace or remove your implants, according to your preferences.
+Designing your treatment plan requires understanding what went wrong in the first place and how these issues can be best addressed under Dr. Parkins’ or Dr. Boehm’s care.
+On the day of your breast revision surgery, your surgeon can replace or remove your implants, according to your preferences.

 If you are dissatisfied with your current implants, they can be replaced.
 Whether you prefer form-stable gel, silicone, or saline, we provide a wide range of options for breast revision.
 Your new implants can also be larger or smaller, depending on your cosmetic goals.